 M. Alain Krivine, the Trotskyist candidate in the French Presidential elections, addressed a meeting of?

-M. Alain Krivine, the Trotskyist candidate in the French Presidential elections, addressed a meeting of his supporters last night (Wednesday) in a Paris sports centre.
+Background: M. Alain Krivine, the Trotskyist candidate in the French Presidential elections, addressed a meeting of his supporters last night (Wednesday) in a Paris sports centre.
 During the meeting, a car blew up and burst into flames outside the hall, but there were no immediate reports of casualties.

 M. Krivine, a 27-year-old secondary school history teacher who has obtained leave from the army to mount his campaign, spoke to an estimated 6,000 people.
 He was greeted enthusiastically by his supporters and joined with them in singing the Internationale, the communist anthem.
 As they sang, M. Krivine and his supporters raised their fists in the traditional communist salute.